- 2. About Us

-Not surprisingly we gradually outgrew the original unit, and were very fortunate to be able to take on the lease for the unit next door as this has allowed us to enlarge our premises to provide a much better service to our pets and their owners including a much larger waiting room and reception area, two extra consulting rooms, separate kennel areas for cats and dogs, an isolation area and a separate prep room and operating theatre.
+Not surprisingly we gradually outgrew the original unit, and were very fortunate to be able to take on the lease for the unit next door.
+This has allowed us to enlarge our premises to provide a much better service for pets and their owners including a much larger waiting room and reception area, two extra consulting rooms, separate kennel areas for cats and dogs, an isolation area and a separate prep room and operating theatre.

-We are very proud of all our members of staff, some who have been with the practice for many years and others who have recently joined the practice.
+We are very proud of all our members of staff.
+Some have been with the practice for many years while others have joined us more recently.
 Between us we offer expertise in a range of disciplines including small animal medicine, surgery, diagnostics including ultrasound and radiography and behaviour.
-We have also invested in the most up-to-date equipment including a new anaesthetic system, digital X-ray processor and ultrasound machine to enable us to offer the highest standards of veterinary care.
+We have also invested in the most up-to-date equipment including a new anaesthetic system, digital X-ray processor and ultrasound machine to help us offer the highest standards of veterinary care.

 We are extremely proud to announce that Shaw Veterinary Centre has passed the RCVS Practice Standards Scheme inspection at the highest level open to us, with some very positive feedback from the Inspector.
 The Royal College of Veterinary Surgeons (RCVS) regulates the veterinary profession.
-The Practice Standards Scheme is a voluntary initiative: not all practices are part of it yet.
+The Practice Standards Scheme is a voluntary initiative, and not all practices are part of it.

 To become accredited we volunteered for a rigorous inspection by an independent Veterinary Inspector.
 Our new premises were specially designed to fulfil the stringent criteria required.
 Our state-of-the-art equipment including ultrasound, electrocardiography and digital radiography enable us to investigate your pets’ disorders in depth.